Frequently Asked Questions

 The Associated Owner Category Licensee is the TPPPS/Gambling Establishment an applicant is employed by.

-12) Do I have to disclose information related to my conviction, employment, residential, and licensing history if I previously provided it to the Bureau on a prior application, but I don't currently have a valid license?
+5) Do I have to disclose information related to my conviction, employment, residential, and licensing history if I previously provided it to the Bureau on a prior application, but I don't currently have a valid license?

-13) Do I need to disclose a termination from a previous employer?
+6) Do I need to disclose a termination from a previous employer?

-Yes, if you were terminated from an employer within the last 10 years, you are required to disclose the termination and provide a clear statement for the reason for leaving.
+YES.
+If you were terminated from an employer within the last 10 years, you are required to disclose the termination and provide a clear statement for the reason for leaving.

-14) What is an employment agreement?
+7) What is an employment agreement?
 What if I don't have one?

 An employment agreement is an agreement between an employee and the employer for the purposes of laying out the rights, responsibilities, and obligations of both parties.
 If no agreement exists, please indicate "N/A" on the supplemental information form.

-16) Tribal Key Employee - If I've already disclosed information (termination, conviction, etc.) to my gaming office or Tribal Gaming Agency (TGA), do I need to disclose it in the Supplemental Information Form?
+8) Tribal Key Employee - If I've already disclosed information (termination, conviction, etc.) to my gaming office or Tribal Gaming Agency (TGA), do I need to disclose it in the Supplemental Information Form?

-Yes, even though your TGA is aware of your information, you still need to answer all questions on the Supplemental Information Form completely and accurately.
+YES.
+Even though your TGA is aware of your information, you still need to answer all questions on the Supplemental Information Form completely and accurately.

 1) How can I start a Bingo Game/Hall?